 They were unable to help us at all and said to contact United Airlines Passenger Refunds.
 It seems like United Airlines is trying to place the blame for this problem on the travel agency (AAA) saying that they messed up.
 However, I logged into the United Airlines website several times, and I found the reservations as the travel agent booked them.
 There was no indication on the United website of any problems with the tickets.

 Here’s where things stand: United refunded the wrong tickets.
 Their credit card company has refused to help them with a dispute.
 Their travel agent is working with United, but is getting nowhere.
 The flights took place in January, and United still has their money.

 Unfortunately, this kind of thing happens all too often.
 If you were working in the refunds department, and had the choice of refunding $1,094 — that’s the value of two return segments on the original ticket — or $2,833, which one would you choose?

 I would get involved in this right away, but two things make me hesitate.
 First, they have a travel agent at AAA who is still working on this refund request.
 And second, it’s United.
 Since the merger with Continental, they have not given me the time of day.
 I’m willing to try.

-Should I give the agent more time to figure this out, or do I step in now and try to fix this?
+Should I give the agent more time to figure this out, or do my advocacy team and I step in now and try to fix this?